 Step 2 - Set Expression to be our validation

-Now we need to design an expression that models our validation.
+Now you need to design an expression that models our validation.

-In our case we want the calculated question's answer to be "Yes" (when true) when "Number Question 2" is 42 times bigger than "Number Question 1", else "No" (when false).
+In this case, you want the calculated question's answer to be "Yes" (when true) when "Number Question 2" is 42 times bigger than "Number Question 1", else "No" (when false).

 So the expression should look like